merenlab/merenlab.org/_posts/miscellaneous/2021-09-13-boats-to-bits.md

 * [Mariana Rocha de Souza](https://twitter.com/MRochadeSouza), a graduate student at the Coral Resilience and ToBo Labs at the HIMB, focusing on coral reefs and the role of the microscopic algae that lives in the coral in providing coral resilience to climate change.
 She is starting a Knauss fellowship on Marine Policy!
 Mariana contributed to the sampling effort by helping in the lab by collecting environmental data in the boat and by filtering water and in the lab.

+* **Mariko Quinn**, a sophomore at the University of Hawai'i at Mānoa majoring in Global Environmental Science, interested in coral reef ecology and reproduction.
+After the undergraduate education, Mariko plans to pursue graduate school for marine science.
+Mariko contributed to the sampling effort by filtering water samples and in the lab.

 * **Ciara Ratum**, an undergraduate student at Hawai'i Pacific University, who is interested in marine biology as well as communicating marine science especially to the local communities in Hawai'i.
 After the undergrad, she plans to work in a job related to marine biology before applying for graduate school.
 Ciara contributed to the sampling effort by collecting environmental data for the last three hours of the time series.

 ---